DmytroKorobkoUA/task-manager-fullstack-app/README.md

 ## Frontend Overview

 The frontend is a React application that allows users to interact with the backend API.
 It provides a responsive UI for task management, user authentication, and real-time chat.

+### Progressive Web App (PWA) Features

+The frontend includes Progressive Web App features such as a web manifest and a service worker to improve the user experience by enabling offline functionality and faster load times.

 ### Scripts

 - **Start the frontend**: